 The innocence of our childhood is something that we sadly fail to retain as we grow older.
-We often look back to our childhood years and yearn for that time of innocence and simplicity again.
+We often look back to our childhood years and yearn to have that time of innocence and simplicity again.
 I think we have this yearning because our early years were (in most cases) far simpler, and we did not understand the horror and pain of the adult world.

-Rene Clement’s haunting, beautiful, and deeply moving coming of age story captures this period of childhood innocence perfectly.
-His film also captures this idyllic time being shattered.
-He does a good job of depicting a moment (that must come to us all)in which the children lose their childhood innocence and finally see and enter the adult world.
+Rene Clement’s haunting, beautiful, and deeply moving coming of age story captures this period of idyllic childhood innocence perfectly.
+His film also captures this innocent time being shattered.
+He does a good job of depicting a moment (that must come to us all)in which the children lose their innocence and finally see and enter the adult world.
 The film reminds me quite a bit of Whistle Down The Wind, and I think that if you enjoyed that film, then you’ll enjoy this one too.

 This film is a war film that is notable for focusing not on the soldiers and battles, but on the ordinary people caught up in the war who have to carry on living in a war zone.
 It is rare for war films to focus on the toll on civilians during wartime, so it’s nice to see this one focusing on that a bit.

 The opening sequence of the film shows an air strike, and it shows us just how quickly and randomly people can be killed in war.
 Showing all of this from a child’s perspective gives the sequence even more power in my opinion, as the horror and confusion of the moment is heightened.

 Brigitte Fossey and Georges Poujouly.
 Screenshot by me.

 Brigitte Fossey and Georges Poujouly give two of the most natural and moving performances in film history.
 The fact that they were both so young when they starred in this really makes their performances all the more remarkable to me.
 I think they both really deserved some kind of award for their work here.
 They both make your heart break as we watch what they go through, especially during the last few scenes of the film.